 Home surveillance footage can be instrumental in catching thieves

 Not only is home surveillance footage incredibly useful, but it is also very convincing.
 If the jury is able to see a crime being committed, they are much more likely to recognise the suspect as guilty.
 Having this footage available to police can be instrumental in catching the culprit and returning stolen goods.
 Without security cameras or home alarm systems, thieves can enter, steal and damage your belongings with no consequences.
 Particularly at night or in quiet neighbourhoods, there is very little evidence for police to gather in order to catch thieves.

 In 2022, the success rate for catching burglars was around 5% which is extremely low.
 243,000 cases of burglary were abandoned due to a lack of resources, evidence and access to CCTV footage.
-Surveillance footage not only makes the life of the police easier, it can also speed up the legal process, but as clear evidence of wrongdoing can also win a case.
+Surveillance footage not only makes the life of the police easier, but it can also speed up the legal process, as clear evidence of wrongdoing can also win a case.